RebeccaA79/School_District_Analysis/README.md

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions:

-How is the district summary affected?
+1. How is the district summary affected?
+Analysis at the district level shows that the average math and reading scores changed minimally.
+Average reading score remained at 81.9 and the average math score dropped from 79 to 78.9.
+The passing math % and passing reading %, however, were noticeably impacted.
+Passing math % dropped from 87% to 74.8% and Passing reading % dropped from 100% to 85.7%.

-1. How is the school summary affected?
+2. How is the school summary affected?
-2. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-3. How does replacing the ninth-grade scores affect the following:
+4. How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
   - Scores by school spending
   - Scores by school size